minio/docs/source/operations/install-deploy-manage/deploy-operator-helm.rst

 For more about Operator installation requirements, including TLS certificates, see the :ref:`Operator deployment prerequisites <minio-operator-prerequisites>`.

 This procedure assumes familiarity the with referenced Kubernetes concepts and utilities.
-While this documentation may provide guidance for configuring or deploying Kubernetes-related resources on a best-effort basis, it is not a replacement for the official :kube-docs:`Kuber\
+While this documentation may provide guidance for configuring or deploying Kubernetes-related resources on a best-effort basis, it is not a replacement for the official :kube-docs:`Kubernetes Documentation <>`.
-netes Documentation <>`.

 Procedure